Stable Automorphic Forms for Semisimple Groups

-Originally the notion of stable automorphic forms was at first introduced in the symplectic group by E. Freitag \cite{Fr2}.
-Those automorphic forms were called {\it stable\ modular\ forms} by Freitag.
-Thereafter R. Weissauer investigated stable modular forms in the sense of Freitag intensively for the study of Eisenstein series \cite{W}.
-In this paper, we generalize the concept of stable modular forms to that of stable automorphic forms on a semisimple algebraic group.
-The motivation of introducing the notion of stable automorphic forms is to investigate the geometric properties of finite or infinite dimensional arithmetic varieties associated with those automorphic forms.
+In this article, we will deal with the case of stable automorphic forms only for semisimple algebraic groups.
+The motivation of introducing the notion of stable automorphic forms is to investigate the geometric properties of finite or infinite dimensional arithmetic quotients associated with those automorphic forms.

+2mm The purpose of this article is to generalize the concept of stable modular forms to that of stable automorphic forms for semisimple algebraic groups and apply the stability of automorphic forms to the study of the universal moduli space of abelian varieties, the universal moduli space of curves and the universal moduli space of polarized real tori.
 2mm This paper is organized as follows.
-In section 2, we review the notion of infinite dimensional algebraic varieties due to I.\,R. Shafarevich\,\cite{Sh1, Sh2}.
+In section 2, we review the notion of infinite dimensional algebraic varieties due to I.\,R. Shafarevich\,\cite{Sh1,Sh2,K}.
 We introduce the notion of stable functions.
-In section 3, we introduce the notion of stable automorphic forms on a semisimple algebraic group.
-In section 4, as examples, we consider stable automorphic forms on both an infinite dimensional symplectic group $Sp(\infty,\BR)$ and an infinite dimensional special linear group $SL(\infty,\BR)$.
-In the final section, using the stability of automorphic forms on $Sp(\infty,\BR)$ and $SL(\infty,\BR)$, we characterize the so-called {\it universal\,(or\ stable)\ Satake\ compactifications} and investigate their geometry.
+In section 3, we introduce the notion of stable automorphic forms for semisimple algebraic groups.
+In the case of a finite dimensional semisimple algebraic group, we follow the definition of automorphic forms given by Harish-Chandra\,(cf.\,\cite{HC3}) and Borel\,(cf.\,\cite{Bo, B-J}).
+In section 4, as examples, we consider stable automorphic forms for both an infinite dimensional symplectic group $Sp(\infty,\BR)$ and an infinite dimensional special linear group $SL(\infty,\BR)$.
+In the final section, using the stability of automorphic forms for $Sp(\infty,\BR)$ and $SL(\infty,\BR)$, we characterize the so-called {\it universal\,(or\ stable)\ Satake\ compactifications} and investigate their geometry.
 We deal with the universal moduli space of abelian varieties, the universal moduli space of curves and the universal moduli space of polarized real tori.
-This article is a revised and supplementary version of section 3 of the author's previous paper \cite{YJH5}.

 3mm